 For years, the Toyota Camry has been the undisputed segment leader.
-It has helped solidify Toyota’s reputation of quality, reliability and dependability.
+It has helped solidify Toyota’s reputation for quality, reliability, and dependability.
 Plus, its global sales have helped Toyota become one of the largest automakers in the world.
-Things were going great for the Camry, until the Sonata came along.
+Things were going great for the Camry until the Sonata came along.

-In 2011, Hyundai launched a new, stylish Sonata which was radical departure from the conservative styling found throughout the segment.
-Customers responded to the mid-size sedan and sales zoomed.
+In 2011, Hyundai launched a new, stylish Sonata which was a radical departure from the conservative styling found throughout the segment.
+Customers responded to the mid-size sedan and sales zoomed in.
 Besides the styling, the Sonata was filled with features and priced it below major competitors like the Toyota Camry.

 Now at the 2014 New York International Auto Show, Toyota and Hyundai are going head to head with both displaying new vehicles.
 Here is a quick overview.

 Typically a mid-cycle refresh, like the Camry was supposed to be, is usually just some interior styling and trim package changes.
 This isn’t the case with the 2015 Camry.
 Toyota moved up its normal product cycle timing and introduced 2,000 new parts.
 It also will get a brand new sport trim package, the XSE.
 This new package is distinguished with its Lexus-like grille and front fascia.
 Officially, this hourglass-shaped grille with mesh is more symbolic of Toyota’s sport models according to Mike Michels, Toyota Vice President Product Communications.

 The XSE also has “model-specific 18-inch wheels, unique shock absorbers, firmer bushings, higher-rate coil springs, and unique EPS tuning, making it the sportiest Camry yet.”